• Free shipping on all orders

 Learn more »

-As a dog parent with fur babies that have long hair, you probably have experience with matting.
-Suddenly, your canine friends are full of hair clumps that can be a nightmare to undo.
+If you have a canine with long hair, you probably have experience with matting.
+Suddenly, your pup has hair clumps that can be a nightmare to undo.
 Not to mention how unappealing they look.

-Dogs with long and curly hair are prone to matting, which can even lead to health issues.
-Some health conditions to watch out for include skin irritations, bruising, poor blood and air circulation to the skin, and a breeding space for parasites.
+Dogs with long and curly hair are prone to matting, which can lead to health issues.
+Some health conditions to watch out for include skin irritations, bruising, poor blood and air circulation, and parasite infestations.

 hepper-dog-paw-divider 5

-The 6 Home Remedies to Remove Mats From Dog Hair
+The 6 Home Remedies For Matted Dog Hair

 1. Coconut Oil For Matted Dog Hair

-Some dogs have sensitive skin that doesn’t respond well to numerous dog products and nasty chemicals.
+Some dogs have sensitive skin that does not respond well to commercial products and nasty chemicals.
 In that case, you need a homemade detangler to use when de-matting.

 You'll need: